Joining the D-Word

 How do posts make it on to “Hot Posts”?

-On each post, there is a like button which you can press when you like a post or think it is worth highlighting for other users.
+On each post, there is a like button which you can press when you like a post or think it is worth highlighting for other members.
 It’s a great way to highlight insightful posts about films, festivals, gear, distribution or other serious and helpful information for the whole community to see.
-The more users liking a particular post, the hotter it gets.
+The more members liking a particular post, the hotter it gets.
 The hottest posts get featured on the ever-changing Hot Posts list on our Home Page.